t0rch13/petblog/README.md

 - [golang] - for an excellent programming language
 - [git] - for a convenient version control system
 - [postgresql] - for a simple and fast database
-- [markdown] - for a simple and beautiful syntax for text formatting
+- [docker] - for convenient containerisation